ryan-allen/synths/README.md

 * juno 6 w/ 66 mod (gonna go live with sam forever, once i get the flight case sorted!)
 * alpha juno 1 (in pieces currently, needs a clean!) + midiclub programmer
+* another alpha juno 1, in super good condition and converted to 240v, with the og case, whoo!

 ### digital